When you are buying or selling a property you will need to instruct solicitors or conveyancers to do the conveyancing

-This is a guide to conveyancing for residential property buyers and sellers in England and Wales from Bishopsgate Law, CQS-accredited conveyancing solicitors.
+This is a guide to residential conveyancing for property buyers and sellers in England and Wales from Bishopsgate Law, conveyancing solicitors.

 Bishopsgate Law are CQS-accredited property conveyancing solicitors.
 We act for conveyancing clients nationally for property transactions in England and Wales.
 We carry out conveyancing for clients across the UK and we are fully equipped to operate a remote service where clients never have to visit our offices.

 Bishopsgate Law is SRA-regulated and an accredited member of the Law Society's Conveyancing Quality Scheme - the mark of excellence for the home buying process.

 The scheme requires practices to undergo a strict assessment, compulsory training, self reporting, random audits and annual reviews in order to maintain CQS status.
 It is open only to members of the Law Society who meet the demanding standards set by the scheme and has the support of the Council of Mortgage Lenders, the Building Societies Association, Legal Ombudsman and the Association of British Insurers.